Jan. 6 defendant convicted on separate weapons charges

 His lawyer, public defender Brooke Rupert, said Hatch intends to appeal the verdict.

 Speed is scheduled to go on trial in that case in Washington, D.C., later this year.
-The case involves four misdemeanor counts, including disorderly conduct in the Capitol.
+The case involves five counts, including disorderly conduct in the Capitol and obstructing an official proceeding.
 His lawyers there have filed a motion seeking to limit evidence to the jury about Speed's ideology.

 Speed is among more than 940 people arrested in connection with the riot in which former President Donald Trump’s supporters stormed the Capitol while Congress was certifying President Joe Biden’s 2020 election victory.